velitchko/link-study/README.md

-# Impact of Explicit Edge Drawing
+# Impact of Explicit Link Drawing

-A study to assess the impact of explicit edge drawing in node-link diagrams.
+A study to assess the impact of explicit link drawing in node-link diagrams.

 ## Description